IwunzeGE/DevOps-Project/EXPERIENCE CI-CD/README.md

 ![sonarqube config5](https://user-images.githubusercontent.com/110903886/226130775-27ab5ecf-2ca6-4a67-93f8-8e4c38f36068.png)

 - Update Jenkins Pipeline to include SonarQube scanning and Quality Gate.
 Below is the snippet for a Quality Gate stage in Jenkinsfile.
+The Quality gate should come in before you package the artifacts.

 ```
     stage('SonarQube Quality Gate') {
         environment {